spectrocloud/spectromate/README.md

 SpectroMate is an API server with extended functionality designed for Slack integration in the form of a bot.
 You can use SpectroMate to handle [slash commands](https://api.slack.com/interactivity/slash-commands), and [message actions](https://api.slack.com/reference/interaction-payloads).
 You can also use SpectroMate to handle non-slack-related events by creating API endpoints for other purposes.

 SpectroMate is designed for deployment in [Palette](https://console.spectrocloud.com) using the Palette Dev Engine (PDE).
-Using simplifies the management and deployment of SpectroMate.
+Palette PDE simplifies the deployment and management of SpectroMate.

 ---